hzwer/hzwer/README.md

 [P2Oileen](https://github.com/p2oileen) is my wife, she is also my academic partner.

 ### Recent News:
+2025.12 - We release [PaCoRe](https://github.com/stepfun-ai/pacore), a framework that shifts the driver of inference from sequential depth to coordinated parallel breadth, breaking the model context limitation and massively scaling test time compute.

 2025.11 - Our survey, [Recent Advances in Attack and Defense Approaches of Large Language Models](https://arxiv.org/abs/2409.03274), is accepted to FCS.

 2025.08 - [Step3](https://github.com/stepfun-ai/Step3)!
 [RIFE](https://github.com/megvii-research/ECCV2022-RIFE) received over 5k stars!